10 Health Care Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• For NKTR (NASDAQ:NKTR), we notice a call option trade that happens to be bearish, expiring in 64 day(s) on February 19, 2021.
-A trader bought 894 contract(s) at a $22.00 strike.
-The trader or institution spent $89.4K on this trade with a price of $100.0 per contract.
-There were 45 open contracts at this strike prior to today, and today 2100 contract(s) were bought and sold.
+• For IRWD (NASDAQ:IRWD), we notice a call option trade that happens to be bearish, expiring in 25 day(s) on January 15, 2021.
+A trader bought 1650 contract(s) at a $15.00 strike.
+The trader or institution spent $49.5K on this trade with a price of $30.0 per contract.
+There were 3260 open contracts at this strike prior to today, and today 1669 contract(s) were bought and sold.

-• For ABT (NYSE:ABT), we notice a call option trade that happens to be bullish, expiring in 29 day(s) on January 15, 2021.
-A trader bought 200 contract(s) at a $110.00 strike.
-The trader or institution spent $49.0K on this trade with a price of $245.0 per contract.
-There were 6003 open contracts at this strike prior to today, and today 397 contract(s) were bought and sold.
+• For BLUE (NASDAQ:BLUE), we notice a call option trade that happens to be bullish, expiring in 25 day(s) on January 15, 2021.
+A trader bought 360 contract(s) at a $50.00 strike.
+The trader or institution spent $48.6K on this trade with a price of $135.0 per contract.
+There were 967 open contracts at this strike prior to today, and today 632 contract(s) were bought and sold.

 Options Alert Terminology